Paddle scoop: an overview of the cricket term

 A paddle scoop is a type of strike in cricket in which a batsman uses the bat to deflect the ball over the side shoulder, thus directing the ball into the fine leg area.
 In this case, the player makes a strike, placing his body close to the ball, and both legs should be directed towards the bowler at a perpendicular angle.

-For all its entertainment, Paddle scoop is difficult to perform.
-It requires from the player not only good hand-eye coordination, but also certain courage.
+For all its entertainment, this strike is difficult to perform.
+It requires not only good hand-eye coordination from the player, but also certain courage.
 Especially when the batsman is playing against fast bowlers, not calculating the movement and missing, a player can not just be knocked out of the field but also get injured, as the ball will bounce off the bat and hit him in the head.
-Agree that hitting a fast-flying ball on the head is not a pleasant feeling, even if a helmet protects your head.
+Agree, a hit to the head with a fast-flying ball is not the most pleasant feeling, even if a helmet protects the head.

 Paddle scoop: a very brief history of the strike

 Paddle scoop is most often used in One Day International and Twenty20 cricket matches.
-It is simple to explain this: the technique of this strike appeared quite recently, at the beginning of the 21st century.
-It is believed that the author of the Paddle scoop is the Zimbabwean batsman Dougie Marillier.
+It is simple to explain this: the technique appeared quite recently, at the beginning of the 21st century.
+It is believed that the author of this strike is the Zimbabwean batsman Dougie Marillier.
 This happened during the three-way tournament of Australia with Zimbabwe and Australia with the West Indies.
-The team from Zimbabwe was playing its final match with Australia when Marillier came on the field.
+The team from Zimbabwe was playing its final match against Australia when Marillier came on the field.
 The player had little experience in test cricket, but the team gave him a chance.

 So, Glenn McGrath opposed Dougie Marillier.
-The batsman effectively threw the first and third balls from the bowler over his shoulder and even gave hope for a victory for Zimbabwe.
+The batsman effectively threw the first and third balls from the bowler over his shoulder and even gave Zimbabwe hope of a win.
 However, the team lost by a two-run margin, so it was impossible.
 Nevertheless, these two Paddle scoops made Marillier famous, who continued to play for the national team.

 Even though the official author of the strike is considered a Zimbabwean batsman, there is a version that the Paddle scoop appeared much earlier.
 Something similar to this throw was made in 1962 by the then captain of the Somerset team, Brian Langford, in one of the matches of the English district.
 However, this moment was not captured in the headlines for unknown reasons and therefore was not recorded as the first Paddle scoop.

 Now you know everything about the Paddle scoop strike.
-For clarity, we strongly recommend watching the video with the performance of this blow to verify its effectiveness and complexity of performance fully.
+For clarity, we strongly recommend watching a video with the performance of this blow to fully appreciate its effectiveness and complexity.